 The usual cause of hammer toe deformity is misalignment of the joint surfaces due to a genetic predisposition toward aberrant foot biomechanics and tendon contractures.
-RA and neurologic disorders such as Charcot-Marie-Tooth disease (see Hereditary Neuropathies) are other causes.
-The 2nd toe is the most common digit to develop a hammer toe deformity (see Figure: Hammer toe.).
-Second toe hammer toes commonly result from an elongated 2nd metatarsal and from pressure due to an excessively abducted great toe (hallux valgus deformity) causing a bunion.
+Rheumatoid arthritis (RA) Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
+RA causes damage mediated by cytokines, chemokines, and metalloproteases.
+Characteristically... read more and neurologic disorders such as Charcot-Marie-Tooth disease (see Hereditary Neuropathies Hereditary Neuropathies Hereditary neuropathies include a variety of congenital degenerative peripheral neuropathies (eg, Charcot-Marie-Tooth disease).
+(See also Overview of Peripheral Nervous System Disorders.)
+Hereditary... read more ) are other causes.
+The 2nd toe is the most common digit to develop a hammer toe deformity (see figure Hammer toe Hammer toe ).
+Second toe hammer toes commonly result from an elongated 2nd metatarsal and from pressure due to an excessively abducted great toe (hallux valgus deformity) causing a bunion Bunion Bunion is a prominence of the medial portion of the head of the 1st metatarsal bone.
+The cause is often variations in position of the 1st metatarsal bone or great toe, such as lateral angulation... read more .
 Unusually long toes often develop hammer toe deformities.
-Painful corns often develop in hammer toe deformity, particularly of the 5th toe.
+Painful corns Calluses and Corns Calluses and corns are circumscribed areas of hyperkeratosis at a site of intermittent pressure or friction.
+Calluses are more superficial, cover broader areas of skin, and are usually asymptomatic... read more often develop in hammer toe deformity, particularly of the 5th toe.
 Reactive adventitial bursas often develop beneath corns, which may become inflamed.

-Shoes should have a wide toe box.
+People with hammer toe should where shoes with a wide toe box.
 Toe pads sold in pharmacies also help by shielding the affected toes from the overlying shoe.
 If conservative measures are ineffective, surgical correction of the deformity often relieves symptoms.
-If there is accompanying metatarsalgia, OTC or prescription orthotic devices with metatarsal pads and cushioning may help alleviate the pain.
+If there is accompanying metatarsalgia, over-the-counter or prescription orthotic devices with metatarsal pads and cushioning may help alleviate the pain.